The manifest.json

 policies

-The list of policies, responsible for granting permissions to the app in case it needs access to external services or specific data from other sources, such as external APIs.
+The list of policies that grant permissions to the app, in case it needs access to external services or specific data from other sources, such as external APIs.

 settingsSchema

-Using JSON Schema, it’s possible to accept multiple fields with multiple data types.
-The persistence of the information is taken care by the VTEX Platform, and you may fetch the current configuration on your app code.
+Using JSON Schema, you can accept multiple fields with multiple data types.
+The VTEX Platform manages the persistence of information, and you may fetch the current configuration in your app code.

 app, the following settingsSchema